-- What are the ultimate encodings?
+- ❖What are the ultimate encodings?

-- · What are the ultimate applications?
+- What are the ultimate applications?

-- What application requires a strucutre of 100 million parts and actually utilizes the structure?
+- What application requires a structure of 100 million parts and actually utilizes the structure?

 - How can we formalize the problem?

+- ❖How can GDS combine with plasticity?

+- How can we make progress despite the objective paradox?